animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

-{data-store-name} makes no guarantee (even when using the {data-store-name} public Java API) that application cache, Regions, or other component references are automatically refreshed by the reconnect operation.
-As such, {data-store-name} applications must take care to refresh their own references.
+GemFire makes no guarantee (even when using the GemFire public Java API) that application cache, Regions, or other component references are automatically refreshed by the reconnect operation.
+As such, GemFire applications must take care to refresh their own references.

 </div>